 There are a lot of freelance workers with a wide variety of skillsets.
 You need to first focus on zooming in and narrowing down the candidates before spending time and energy interviewing them.
 While some positions are perfectly suited to an inexperienced worker with the desire to learn, others require a high degree of experience and specific skills that not everyone will have or be able to master.

-- Determine the skills a remote worker will need to possess in order to successfully fulfill the job requirements.
+- Determine the skills a remote worker will need to possess in order to successfully fulfill the requirements of the task.
 Be specific.
 For example, don’t just say that the worker needs to be an efficient communicator.
 How will they be expected to communicate?
 Speaking over the telephone requires quite a different skill set than writing emails or blog posts.
 Using a simple email program is quite a bit different than being able to navigate a complex computer program.

 - Determine the set up and certifications that a remote worker needs to have already or be willing to get.
 How proficient do they need to be before beginning?
 How much will they be able to learn as they go?
 Are you able to set up this new worker or should they already be an expert?